Genez-io/genezio-landing-page/deployment-platform/content/posts/aws_lambda_alternatives_the_best_competitors_to_consider_in_2024.md

 So, whether you're seeking a specific language, framework support, edge computing capabilities, a fully managed experience, or seamless frontend integration, there's a serverless platform out there waiting to empower your next project.

-And if you want to get started in a powerful, reliable manner, check out Genezio.
+And if you want to get started in a powerful, reliable manner, check out DeployApps.
 As above, it offers all the severless functionality and features you need to get your project off the ground and done right the first time.

 {{< external-link link="https://genezio.com/" >}}**Click here to get started.**{{< /external-link >}}